omnetpp/docs.omnetpp.org/tictoc/index.md

 in the graphical runtime environment.

 If you click on `tic`'s icon, the inspector window in the bottom left corner of the main window will display details about `tic`.
-Make sure that Children Mode is selected from the toolbar at the top.
+Make sure that *Children* mode is selected from the toolbar at the top.
 The inspector now displays the counter variable.

 <img src="images/inspector.png">